 How do we fight against property speculation and ownership, gentrification, and corporate public space with a legal social centre that has more in common with these things than not?
-How can we engender radicalism in our society if people's first point of contact with non-mainstream politics is a space built on comproit and those who have 'transgressed', who have 'disrespected' the space.
+How can we engender radicalism in our society if people's see blame put on the heads of other people in the community rather than on the authorities.
+It would be a cause of resentment between those who have put money and work into it and those who have 'transgressed', who have 'disrespected' the space.